-An advanced seminar offered periodically on a topic of special interest to Human Resources

-Managers such as Human Resources Information Systems, employee Assistance Programs, Advanced Industrial Psychology, and International.
+An advanced seminar offered periodically on a topic of special interest to Human Resources Managers such as employee safety and health, labor relations, Human Resources planning, and International Human Resources.

 HRM 480 - Independent Research in Human Resources Management (3)

 Designed to provide the opportunity for students to engage in independent research in a specific area of human resources management.
 Junior or senior status required; open to juniors with permission of the Department Chairperson.
 Prerequisite: ECON 221.